IntersectMBO/cardano-node-tests/doc/stake_credential_history_tool.md

 # Stake credential history tool

-The stake credential history tool is a very useful utility that produces a linear history of events for a given stake credential.
+The stake credential history tool is a useful utility that produces a linear history of events for a given stake credential.
 It works with all blockchain networks including local testnets.